mdanilov/automate-vscode-extension/README.md

 ## Requirements

-- RText service is part of the ESR Labs Automate product and it's required by some features.
+- RText service is part of the ESR Labs Automate product and it's required for some features.
 [Get Automate](https://www.esrlabs.com/work/automate/).

 ## Extension Settings